-At a loading terminal or during ship-to-ship transfers, LNG sampling and analysis are made in the LNG transfer line(s) prior to possible flashing (vaporization) in the ship's cargo tanks.
+At a loading terminal LNG sampling and analysis are made in the LNG transfer line(s) prior to possible flashing (vaporization) in the ship's cargo tanks.
 If flashing occurs in the ship's cargo tanks, then this causes a minor change in LNG composition since the most volatile components (typically nitrogen and methane) are preferentially vaporized and returned to shore via the vapor return line.
-Therefore, this effect should be avoided if possible, or otherwise minimized, e.g., by ensuring that the tank pressure in the ship's cargo tanks is sufficiently higher than the saturated vapor pressure of the LNG being loaded.
+Therefore, this effect should be avoided if possible, or otherwise minimized, e.g. by ensuring that the tank pressure in the ship's cargo tanks is sufficiently higher than the saturated vapor pressure of the LNG being loaded.

+Notes for information only:

-Note (for information only): A novel LNG analysis method
+A novel LNG analysis method

-A measurement device that analyses LNG composition directly in the LNG transfer line(s) and hence eliminates the need for an LNG sampling device, vaporizer and gas analyzer, is being tested in a small number of pilot applications (see Section Raman spectroscopy).
+At the time of publication of this fifth edition, a different measurement device for analysing LNG composition based on direct analysis in the LNG transfer line(s) hence eliminating the need of an LNG sampling device, vaporizer and gas analyzer, is being tested in a few pilot applications (see Section 7.6 Raman spectroscopy).

-2.3.3 For the determination of the energy of displaced gas
+2.3.3.
+For the determination of the energy of displaced gas